danieltiger/CocoaRouge/README.md

 ### NSArray

 Map:

-Returns an array made of the return value of each call to the block
+Returns an array made of the return value of each call to the block.

 	NSArray *words = @[@"funny", @"little", @"frog"];